By Gabriele Walkow

 Chitré is located a few miles inland from the Gulf of Panama and has a nearby beach called Playa El Agallito, home to many species of birds because of the Pacific lowlands found there.

 Playa El Rompio, 20 minutes from Chitré, is a more typical, expansive Panamanian beach.
 Although it is located in the Los Santos province, this community is largely considered to be a part of the Chitré area because of its close proximity.
 Playa El Rompio is home to a sweeping beach and a small restaurant serving fried food and fish.
 There are a few fondas (small, simple restaurants) nearby in Playa Monagre and towards Santa Ana Arriba.
 Playa El Rompio can get busy on weekends as it is popular with locals and expats alike.
-(The bus from Chitré to Playa El Rompio only costs $2 per person.)
+(The bus from Chitré to Playa El Rompio only costs $1.20 per person each way.
+The first bus leaves from El Rompío to Chitré at 6 am and the last one at 4 pm.)

 As the commercial center for the Azuero Peninsula, Chitré has a large regional bus terminal, with regular connections to towns and cities throughout Panama.
-The bus to Panama City costs $6.50 per person and you travel in air-conditioned comfort.
-And the Chitré Alonso Valderrama Airport is open to small aircraft.
+The bus to Panama City costs $9.00 (regular) and $6.35 with the jubilado descuenta (Panama’s generous retiree discount program) and you travel in air-conditioned comfort.
+Air Panama has regularly scheduled flights from the Albrook “Marcus A. Gelabert” International Airport in Panama City to the small domestic Chitré Alonso Valderrama Airport.
+Flying to Chitré provides easy access to expat havens such as Pedasi, Playa Venao and Cambutal as well as Las Tablas, the capital of Los Santos province.

-A host of restaurants with national and international foods include the upscale steak house Salsa y Carbon and Restaurante Los Maizales, located in the beautiful Cubitá Boutique Resort and Spa, serving gourmet Panamanian cuisine.
+Chitré has a host of restaurants serving national and international foods to ensure that no one goes hungry!
+Visit the upscale steak house Salsa y Carbon, located in front of the Rico Cedeno Stadium, and Restaurante Los Maizales, located in the beautiful Cubitá Boutique Resort and Spa, serving gourmet Panamanian cuisine.

 Fondas are plentiful, very affordable, and popular with locals and expats alike for their savory traditional Panamanian food.